 Baptiste Tavernier is a French artist who has lived more than a decade in Japan, where he studied extensively traditional Japanese arts & crafts and martial arts.
-His artworks all share the common theme of mazes & labyrinths.
+His works all revolve around the theme of mazes and labyrinths.

 The labyrinth has served throughout centuries as a symbol marking the centre of the world and a metaphor for the city.
-Roma, Troy, Jerusalem, Arab cities’ souks, Paris and her Catacombs… Tavernier continues this tradition and builds upon it: looking down at the world’s great cities, he finds inspiration in the logic of land and water and the maze-like patterns of human settlement.
-However, going beyond simple cartography, the lines he draws unfurl into paths and walls that restructure those territories, from which emerges a surreal universe.
-Although the labyrinth’s myths generally refer to long-lost civilisations, the world he depicts is set in a distant future, a prospective result of the sum of modern societies’ choices.
-Depraved cities are its central character.
+Roma, Troy, Jerusalem, Arab cities’ souks, Paris and her Catacombs… I continue this tradition and build upon it: looking down at the world’s great cities, I find inspiration in the logic of land and water and the maze-like patterns of human settlement.
+However, going beyond simple cartography, the lines I draw unfurl into paths and walls that restructure those territories, from which emerges a surreal universe.
+Although the labyrinth’s myths generally refer to long-lost civilisations, the world I depict is often set in a distant future, a prospective result of the sum of modern societies’ choices.
+Depraved cities are generally its central character.

-Tavernier’s surreal labyrinthine metropolises address the impact of human decisions on our environment.
-Social and political erring ways, careless urbanisation at the expense of nature, blind consumerism, self-diluting wanderings into virtual spaces… He embodies our delusions into the duality ruined_city / black_matter.
-The black matter feeds on our mistakes and inexorably crawls toward the urban reef, ready to submerge it.
+In my labyrinthine abstractions I try to address the impact of human decisions on our environment.
+Social and political erring ways, careless urbanisation at the expense of nature, blind consumerism, self-diluting wanderings into virtual spaces… I embody our delusions into the metaphor of the ruined city that turned into a forsaken maze.

-As each work thus glimpses into the future, at the final moments of societies, Tavernier hopes they can foster in the general public’s mind a new consciousness about the environmental catastrophic trajectories that leaders around the world now seems to follow.
+As each work thus glimpses into the future, at the final moments of societies, I hope they can foster in the general public’s mind a new consciousness about the environmental catastrophic trajectories that leaders around the world now seems to follow.